Avoid Home Hunt Burn Out in Today’s Market

 Back when we were at the crest of the housing wave and homes were selling rapidly, seeing every home out there made sense – there was less selection and buyers needed to often make quick choices.
 This made a “larger to smaller” approach to home searching make sense – there was a much smaller pool.
 In today’s market where there is an extreme housing glut, a “smaller to larger” approach makes more sense.

-Finally as stated by Unify, it’s very important that you work closely with your REALTOR and be specific about your search requirements.
+Finally it’s very important that you work closely with your REALTOR and be specific about your search requirements.
 If you’d only buy a home with a basement, it doesn’t make sense to see homes without one.
 If you’re thinking of looking for a home to buy this year, I’d love to talk to you about how I can make the search process easier.
 Just give me a call and I’d be happy to meet with you: 630-346-1041.